 It was always the church-bells.
 A city filled with them.

-My parents were in the U.S. Foreign Service, and I grew up in Bonn, then the capital of West Germany.
-From our apartment, a field away from the Rhine River, I could hear the pealing of many church-bells.
+My parents were in the U.S. Foreign Service.
+In the late 1950s and early 1960s, I grew up in Bonn, the capital of the then West Germany.
+From our family's two-floor apartment, a field away from the Rhine River, I could hear the pealing of many church-bells.

 I never did catch a glimpse of the man.